 - Visit Hebgen Lake to have a scenic vacation filled with water activities

-- Fish for cutthroats, rainbows and browns
+- Fish for cutthroats, rainbows and brown trout

 - Enjoy the sun and water fun at Hebgen Lake for a perfect vacation

 Hebgen Lake is a lovely recreation area filled with spectacular scenery and a wide array of water activities.
 This man-made lake is about 15 miles long and 2 1/2 miles wide, providing an ideal vacation spot not far from Yellowstone National Park.
 The lake ices over starting in December and breaks-up around late March.
 Fishing can be very productive right after ice-out, and boating enthusiasts enjoy warmer waters beginning in July.